Tutorial 1: Serialization

 // Complex business rule: username must not contain admin keywords

-if instance.username.to_lowercase().contains("admin") {
+if user.username.to_lowercase().contains("admin") {

 "username",